JeffTerrell/Hair-Salon-Solution/README.md

   - _dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2_
   - _dotnet add package Microsoft.EntityFrameworkCore.Proxies -v 5.0.0_
 * From the same directory "HairSalon", create a new file called .appsettings.json.
-* Open this file from with a code editor and add the following:
+* Open this file with a code editor and add the following:

   ```
   {